malex81/dwarf.toolkit/Dwarf.Toolkit.Maui/README.md

 }
 ```

-This example will generate the following code
+This short snippet will generate the following code:

 ```c#
 /// <inheritdoc/>